Matt's Web World presents...

 -

 A Survey of, and Improvements to, Password Security.
-Basically a treatise on how
+Basically a treatise on how to select proper passwords.

 Morris, Robert T; 1985; Acrobat format; also available in